1945 Alabama Crimson Tide football team: USC

 On November 23, University officials accepted an invitation to participate in the 1946 Rose Bowl.
 Against USC, the Crimson Tide defeated the Trojans 34–14 to complete a perfect season.
 Alabama took a 34–0 lead into the fourth quarter before the Trojans scored their first points.
 Alabama touchdowns were scored on a pair of one-yard Hal Self runs, a five-yard Lowell Tew run, a one-yard Norwood Hodges run and on a 20-yard Self pass to Harry Gilmer.

-The victory improved Alabama's all-time record against USC to 2–0.
 This edition of the Rose Bowl also marked the final one that did not feature a matchup between teams from what are now both the Big Ten Conference and the Pac-12 Conference until Miami played in the 2002 Rose Bowl.
 This was the case as the Pacific Coast Conference and the Big Nine Conference entered into an agreement to place their conference champions in the Rose Bowl effective for the 1946 season.